max-vassili3v/DualArrays/README.md

 end
 ```

-See the examples folder for more use cases
+See the examples folder for more use cases.

+Differentiation rules are mostly provided by the `ChainRules.jl` autodiff backend.